Search the Health Library

 Any diagnostic procedure carries some risk.
 Your physicians and the genetic counselors at the Prenatal Diagnosis and Treatment Center at Johns Hopkins will explain the test and risks so you can make an informed decision about whether to proceed.

-This procedure is usually performed in the second trimester of pregnancy (starting at about 15 week’s gestation).
+This procedure is usually performed in or after the second trimester of pregnancy (starting at about 16 weeks gestation).

 Will I need to have a full bladder?

-No, but sometimes a partially full bladder makes it easier to do the test, so we may advise you to not empty your bladder during your visit.
+No, but sometimes a partially full bladder makes it easier to do the procedure, so we may advise you to not empty your bladder during your visit.

 When will I get the results?